 Fly boxes or fly wallets are a basic necessity for all fly fishermen.
-Flies are expensive and need to be kept organized and in the right box.
+Flies are expensive and must be kept organized and in the right box.
 But with so many fly boxes on the market, which ones do you buy?
 One box is not enough!

 Over the past few years, many fly boxes have become more advanced with various features and improvements.